EmmaMills101/Prophage-Identification/README.md

     # Prefixing prophages with assembly ID run "rename_prophages.sh" shell script
     % sh rename_prophages.sh /path/to/DNA_regions

+    Note: make sure you are in DNA_regions directory to run the below commands

     # Removing "tab" and replacing with underscore from all lines starting with >
     % find . -type f -name '*.fasta' -exec sed -i -e '/^>/ s/\t/_/g' {} \;

-    Note: make sure you are in DNA_regions directory to run the above and below commands

     # Remove extra space from all lines starting with >
     % find . -type f -name '*.fasta' -exec sed -i -e '/^>/ s/ //g' {} \;